 - train, instruct and supervise others, depending on your role

 - perform essential administrative tasks, including record keeping, budgets and accounts

 - keep up to date in your specialist area and in developments in the whole horticultural sector

-- meet agreed deadlines and work within budgets - if you reach management level
+- meet agreed deadlines and work within budgets, at management level

-- assist in the recruitment and management of staff - if you work at senior level.
+- assist in the recruitment and management of staff, at senior level.